hernandoit/AboutMe/README.md

 	•	Create a new sub-directory in file in order to create a new registry
 	•	Move data to another directory by cutting/deleting file and pasted it into a new registry to allow user to have access to information in newly created directory

-Structured Analysis & Design Object Oriented Programming Architecture & Operating Systems Systems Logic & Design Computer Applications for Business Intro Business & Technology Intro to Database Web Interface Design Business Application Programming

-#### `Program Support Assistant (ADPAC)`

-*Dept. of Veterans Affairs  San Francisco, CA. Aug.
-2016 - Aug.
-2017*
-- Computer Asst. to the Chief of Nursing Informatics providing administrative, technical, and clerical support with primary duties serving as the Automated Data Processing Application Coordinator (ADPAC)
-- Liaison between services and officers such as the Office of Information Security Officer (ISO) and the Office of Information and Technology (OI&T)
-- Surveyed IT equipment/software/telecommunication needs, and coordinate replacement logistics to OI&T
-- Coordinated administrative functions of Nursing service’s new employee orientation (NEO); such as requesting new user access and menu modifications
-- Provided IT application and network security support to Nursing Education department; such as coordinate program installs, evaluation of program issues, training new/current employees, collect data/data entry/monitor databases, monthly/periodical reports of program analytics, quarterly reviews of certification of least privilege access, and assure conformance with Medical Center policies and procedures

-#### `Free Lancer`
-*Oct.
-2014 - Aug.
-2016*
-H2Tech Solutions
-Manage and Maintain websites using Content Management Systems ( WordPress ) Home Automation Project using Arduino, and Raspberry Pi ( Node.js, Apache ) Create online Legal Document Management System ( ASP.NET )

 #### `Software Engineer`
 *RoboLabs Inc.  Pompano Beach, FL.
 Jan.
 2014 - Sept.
 2014*